Always knowing when to

 The catalogs on this page ship to addresses in the United States and Canada unless otherwise noted.

 I’ve been a big fan of Botanical Interests for a long time, especially since they’re located in my home state of Colorado.

 - A few years ago, I took a tour of their headquarters and saw first-hand how well-run and detail-oriented their operation is.

 - I’ve grown their seeds for years and have always had great germination rates.

 - And at the beginning of each season, I look forward to pulling out their seed packets.
 They’re lovely little inspirational works of art.
-(They even offer prints of the illustrations that are suitable for framing.)
+(They even offer prints of the illustrations that you can frame and hang on your wall.)

 Why buy from Botanical Interests?

 - They specialize in heirloom and open-pollinated herb, vegetable, and flower seeds for home gardeners.
 They do carry a few hybrids, and many of their seeds are certified organic.